 Before receiving cyclophosphamide injection,

-• tell your doctor and pharmacist if you are allergic to cyclophosphamide, other alkylating agents such as bendamustine (Treanda®), busulfan (Myerlan®), Busulfex®), carumustine (BiCNU®, Gliadel® Wafer), chlorambucil (Leukeran®), ifosfamide (Ifex®), lomustine (CeeNU®), melphalan (Alkeran®), procarbazine (Mutalane®), or temozolomide (Temodar®), any other medications, or any of the ingredients in cyclophosphamide injection.
+• tell your doctor and pharmacist if you are allergic to cyclophosphamide, other alkylating agents such as bendamustine, busulfan, carumustine, chlorambucil, ifosfamide, lomustine, melphalan, procarbazine, or temozolomide, any other medications, or any of the ingredients in cyclophosphamide injection.
 Ask your pharmacist for a list of the ingredients.

-• tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: allopurinol (Zyloprim®), cortisone acetate, doxorubicin (Adriamycin®, Doxil®), hydrocortisone (Cortef®), or phenobarbital (Luminal® Sodium).
+• tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while receiving cyclophosphamide injection.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
-Many other medications may also interact with cyclophosphamide, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

-• tell your doctor if you have previously received treatment with other chemotherapy medications or if you have had x-rays recently.
-Also tell your doctor if you have or have ever had kidney or liver disease.
+• tell your doctor if you have previously received treatment with other chemotherapy medications or if you have had radiation therapy to your chest or stomach area.
+Also tell your doctor if you have an open or healing wound or if you have or have ever had heart failure, a fast or irregular heartbeat, or any other heart problems; low blood levels of sodium; or kidney or liver disease.

 What SPECIAL DIETARY instructions should I follow?